sysgears/apollo-universal-starter-kit/README.md

 6. Point your browser to [http://localhost:3000](http://localhost:3000)
 7. Change any app code and see the changes applied immediately!
+8. Open app in multiple tabs, try to increase counter in one tab and then switch to another tab.
+You will see that counter value updated there as well, because counter is live updated via subscriptions.

 ## Deploying to [Heroku]
 1. Add your app to Heroku